Unified analysis of finite-size error for periodic Hartree-Fock and second order M{\o}ller-Plesset perturbation theory: Introduction

 In numerical calculations, the Brillouin zone $\Omega^*$ is first discretized by a uniform mesh $\mathcal{K}$ (called the Monkhorst-Pack mesh~\cite{MonkhorstPack1976}) with $N_\vk$ points in total.
 The exchange and the MP2 energies in \cref{eqn:exchange_tdl} and \cref{eqn:mp2_tdl} are then approximated by \textit{trapezoidal rules} (see \Cref{sec:integral_form} for the precise definition of trapezoidal rules in the current context) that sample $\vk_i$, $\vk_j$, and $\vk_a$ on $\mathcal{K}$ as

 Hence the general form of the energy in the TDL and the numerical scheme can be written as

-Here the subscript $*$ can be ``x'' or ``mp2'' and each $\vx_i\in \RR^d$.
+where the subscript $*$ can be ``X'' or ``MP2'' and each $\vx_i\in \RR^d$.
 We have $s=2$ for the exchange energy, and $s=3$ for the MP2 energy, respectively.
-Eq.~\eqref{eqn:TDL_general} can be a high dimensional integrals.
-For instance, MP2 calculations for 3D periodic systems require the evaluation of a $9$ dimensional integral.
+Eq.~\eqref{eqn:TDL_general} can be a high dimensional integral.
+For instance, MP2 calculations for 3D periodic systems require the evaluation of a $9$-dimensional integral.

 The finite-size error, i.e., $E_*^\text{TDL} - E_*(N_\vk)$, thus can be interpreted as the error of the numerical quadrature.
 At first glance, it may seem that due to periodicity of the integrand $F_*$, the quadrature error should readily follow from standard numerical analysis of trapezoidal rules for periodic functions (e.g., \cite{JavedTrefethen2014,TrefethenWeideman2014}).
 However, due to the subtle nature of the Coulomb singularity, the integrand is generally discontinuous at certain points.
 As a result, standard error analysis based on the Euler-Maclaurin formula gives overly pessimistic results: not only the convergence rate is not sharp, direct application of the Euler-Maclaurin formula fails to demonstrate the convergence of the exchange and MP2 energy calculations towards the thermodynamic limit (see \Cref{sec:standard_em_quad}).